x-square/portfolio/25-07_fintech_funnel_analysis.md

 : Impact of speed on growth

-**1.1.
-How do you think Alex would interpret these results?**
+## How do you think Alex would interpret these results?

 Alex would interpret these results as indicating a strong relationship between transfer speed and customer retention.
 The data suggests that customers who experience faster transfers are more likely to return for another transfer within 30 days.
 The highest conversion rate is seen in transfers completed in 0 to 1 hour, with a conversion rate of 87%.
 As the time taken for transfers increases, the conversion rate decreases, with transfers taking longer than 24 hours having a conversion rate of only 61%.
 This indicates that transfer speed is a significant factor influencing customer behaviour and retention.

-**1.2.
-What insights can you draw from this data?**
+## What insights can you draw from this data?

 The data shows a negative correlation between transfer speed and conversion rates.
 The longer a transfer takes, the less likely customers are to make another one within 30 days.
 Therefore, optimising transfer speed could be a key strategy to enhance user satisfaction and drive growth.
 But what statistical tests do we have to back this up?

-**1.3.
-What would you advise Alex and the Exchange team to do based on these findings?**
+## What would you advise Alex and the Exchange team to do based on these findings?

 I would recommend Alex and the Exchange team to focus on strategies that can further reduce transfer times, especially for those currently taking longer than 24 hours.
 This could involve optimising backend processes, improving system performance, or enhancing partnerships with financial teams to expedite transfers.
 Additionally, they should consider conducting user research to understand customer expectations regarding transfer speed and identify areas for improvement.
 Finally, it would be beneficial to monitor the impact of any changes made on conversion to ensure that efforts are effective in driving growth.

-# Task 2 Data Analysis: Understanding Conversion Dynamics and Anomalies
+# Data Analysis: Understanding Conversion Dynamics and Anomalies

 This follow-up to Alex's analysis explores conversion dynamics and anomalies in transfer data to highlight areas needing product team attention.

-**2.1.
-Do you notice any meaningful patterns in the conversion data?
-If so, what might be driving them?**
+## Do you notice any meaningful patterns in the conversion data?
+If so, what might be driving them?

 As most transfers from created to transferred are completed on the same day, we cannot conclude that the transfer speed is the root cause of the conversion rates.
 However, we can observe that 44.85% of transfers created are actually funded, and 71.34% of funded transfers are successfully transferred.
 This means there's a big drop-off between someone starting a transfer and actually funding it.
 The root cause of this drop-off could be due to several factors, such as customers not having sufficient funds, encountering issues during the funding process, or changing their minds about the transfer.